TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_cdyv2_general.md

 ## Overview

-This page covers any general information for the Fly-CDYv board.
+This page covers any general information for the Fly-CDYv2 board.
-It is currently available through [AliExpress](https://www.aliexpress.com/item/1005001701631493.html)
+It can no longer be purchased and has been superseded by the Fly-CDYv3

 ### Driver Jumpers

 The jumpers should be installed as below.
 "Common Interpolation" should be used for standalone drivers.
 "SPI mode Interpolation" is supported for TMC5160 drivers.
 "UART mode Interpolation" should be used when using smart drivers (i.e. TMC2208, TMC2209, TMC2225 and TMC2226)

-{% include image.html file="fly_e3_jumpers.png" alt="Fly-E3 Jumpers" caption="Fly-E3 Driver Jumper Locations" %}
+{% include image.html file="fly_e3_jumpers.png" alt="Fly-CDYv2 Jumpers" caption="Fly-CDYv2 Driver Jumper Locations" %}

 ### Z Driver Jumpers